Wallabies in NZ: controlling their numbers

 Stopping the spread of wallabies

 Wallabies are classified as an unwanted organism in the Biosecurity Act 1993.
-They can't be bred, sold, moved, or exhibited.
+They can't be bred, sold, moved, or exhibited without a permit.
 They can breed from a young age, so populations can build quickly if not effectively managed.

 They are a threat to our forest taonga as many native species are damaged by wallabies and not able to grow back over time.
 It's estimated that wallabies spread 0.8km in the North Island and 1.9km in the South Island every year.